The good news: it moves. The bad news: it’s The Dominators.

 Sue: Stop calling them callous, pitiless monsters – THEY LET YOU GO!
 These so-called Dominators seem quite reasonable to me.

-The Doctor and Jamie are in a capsule that is taking them back to Zoe.
-When they realise that the Quarks will be there waiting for them, the Doctor tries to over-ride the capsule’s automatic pilot.
+The Doctor and Jamie are taking a capsule back to Zoe when they suddenly realise the Quarks will be waiting for them when they arrive.
+The Doctor attempts to override the capsule’s automatic pilot.

 Sue: We all know what his piloting skills are like when he tries to fly the TARDIS.

-Me: Don’t worry, this is far more primitive.
+Me: Don’t worry, this is much more primitive.
 He’s basically hot-wiring a taxi.

-Sue: He’s making a right meal of it, whatever it is he’s doing.
+Sue: Whatever he’s doing, he’s making a right meal of it.

 Despite his best efforts, the Doctor is captured anyway.
-Jamie and Cully manage to hide out in the Museum of Detritus and the episode suddenly turns into a very bizarre level of Call of Duty.
-Jamie eventually manages to fire one of the museum’s laser gun exhibits and a Quark explodes magnificently.
+Meanwhile, Jamie and Cully escape to the Museum of Detritus, where the episode suddenly turns into a bizarre level of Call of Duty.
+Jamie fires one of the museum’s laser gun exhibits and a Quark explodes magnificently.

-Sue: I’m surprised that it isn’t full of socks.
+Sue: I’m surprised it wasn’t full of socks and underpants.

-Mad Michael Moon takes this development very badly and he vows to bring total destruction to the Museum of Partial Destruction.
-The Quarks attempt to comply with his order, but you can tell that their hearts aren’t really in it.
+Mad Michael Moon takes this development very badly indeed, and he vows to bring total destruction to the Museum of Partial Destruction.
+The Quarks comply with his orders, but you can tell their hearts aren’t in it.

-Sue: That’s not total destruction!
-They’ve just knocked a bit more of it down.
+Sue: That isn’t total destruction!
+They just knocked a bit more of it over!
 That’s pathetic!

 Episode 4

-It’s one of those very rare occasions where I have to coax Sue into continuing with this experiment.
-These moments don’t come along very often (it’s usually the other way around), and, to be fair, this is hard.
-Things are really busy at work for both of us at the moment and finding enough quality time to squeeze in some hot Dominator action is proving to be difficult.
+It’s one of those rare occasions where I have to coax Sue into continuing with the experiment.
+They don’t come along very often (it’s usually the other way around), and, to be fair, this is hard going.
+Plus, things are really busy for us at work, and finding enough quality time to squeeze in some hot Dominator action is proving difficult.

-Sue: Can’t we spice it up with a Spanish soundtrack or something?
+Sue: Can’t we spice it up with the Spanish soundtrack?

 Sue: Whatever.
 Let’s do it.
 Anything for a change of pace.

 Sue: It’s Toby!
 Toby was kind enough to come to my birthday party a couple of weeks ago.
-He’s so lovely.
-I believe he may have been involved in some “Dad Dancing” at one point but I haven’t seen any documentary evidence for it yet.
+He’s lovely, although I think he was involved in some ‘Dad dancing’ at some point.

-When Frazer Hines regales us with his tale about the Quarks being unable to move “any quarker”, Sue decides that she can go one better.
+When Frazer Hines tells us the Quarks couldn’t move “any quarker”, Sue decides to go one better.

 Sue: They’re not exactly Quark Express!